 In the following example, the adr alias is assigned to the Person.Address table.
 Aliases can be defined for all databases on all SQL Servers, all databases on a specific SQL Server, or just for a specific database.
 Aliases can be created in the Options window, under the Aliases tab:

-If you specify a global alias for a table or a view, it will be inserted instead of the automatically created alias:
+If a global alias for a table or a view is specified, it will be inserted instead of the automatically created alias:

-Clear formatting guidelines and automatic implementation of formatting rules will ensure that all team members and anyone who inherits the code can easily read it, and aliases let you assign temporary names to objects so they’re easier to work with when writing and reviewing code.
+Clear formatting guidelines and automatic implementation of formatting rules will ensure that all team members and anyone who inherits the code can easily read it, and aliases will assign temporary names to objects so they’re easier to work with when writing and reviewing code.

 March 4, 2015